JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/WindowedSentenceModel.md

 Inferring the class from sentence X may be a much harder task sometime, due to the lack of context, than to infer the class of sentence X-1 + sentence X + sentence X+1.
 In this example, the window is 1, that’s why we augment sentence with 1 neighbour from behind and another from ahead.
 Window size can be configured so that each piece of text/sentence get a number of previous and posterior sentences as context, equal to the windows size.

+Parameters:

+- `setWindowSize`: Sets size of the sliding window.

+- `setGlueString`: Sets string to use to join the neighboring elements together.
 {%- endcapture -%}

 {%- capture model_input_anno -%}